meuschke/serverless-offline-aws-sqs/README.md

 ```

 Queues will be automatically created.
+The QueueUrl for a SendMessage command sent by a client would be `http://0.0.0.0:9324/queue/MyQueue`.

 ## Roadmap